Werkov/Werkov.github.io/_drafts/capital.md

 > A machine which does not serve the purposes of labour, is useless.

-- What a strong statement without any introductory context.
+- What a strong statement without any introductory context (probably in terms capitalists use-value).

 > The product, therefore, of individual consumption, is the consumer himself;
 > the result of productive consumption, is a product distinct from the